modernancientgenomes/modernancientgenomes.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-Our group is part of the [Faculty of Science and Engineering](https://www.fsg.ulaval.ca/en) at the Université Laval (https://www.ulaval.ca/).
-We located in Québec City, Québec, Canada.
+Our group is part of the [Faculty of Science and Engineering](https://www.fsg.ulaval.ca/en) at the Universite Laval (https://www.ulaval.ca/).
+We located in Quebec City, Quebec, Canada.

-Québec City is a one of the most oldest and most beautiful cities in North America, full of cultural events, fine dining but yet close to several hiking trails and farms.
+Quebec City is a one of the most oldest and most beautiful cities in North America, full of cultural events, fine dining but yet close to several hiking trails and farms.

 {%
   include link.html